arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 mac = e.config('mac')
 print("MAC address:", ':'.join('%02x' % b for b in mac))
 ```
-Each device will have a different adress, feel free to identify your devices so that you can easily build your ESP-NOW projects.
+Each device will have a different address, feel free to identify your devices so that you can easily build your ESP-NOW projects.

-Now that you know the adress for your device we can run your first ESP-NOW project.
+Now that you know the address for your device we can run your first ESP-NOW project.

 Lets now establish connection between a pair of Alviks.
-One will act as a controller and the other will follow the controls and move in the acording direction.
+One will act as a controller and the other will follow the controls and move in the according direction.

 The provided code will:
 1. Initialize ESP-NOW on the ESP32.